buttercup/buttercup-cli/README.md

 # Buttercup CLI
 Buttercup password manager for the command line

+## DEPRECATED
+The command-line Buttercup utility is deprecated and may be removed or completely refurbished in the near future.
+Please watch for updates here.

 ## Installation
 Install Buttercup CLI globally using `sudo npm install -g buttercup-cli`, and use the `bcup` command in your terminal to run the program.